 The week and a half Dead Season/Small Brown Bike tour started on February 26th at The IO Cafe in Detroit, Michigan.
 Dead Season then spent the night at Mike Palm’s house in Auburn Hills, Michigan.
 While Mike Palm was out the next day, they decided to learn Hüsker Dü’s “Something I Learned Today” as a surprise.
 The show on February 27th took place at James Marks’ venue The Bastard (aka The Vegetarian Grocer) in Pontiac, Michigan.
 The event was a fundraiser for Joel Wick and Makoto Recordings to help put together the Michigan Fest a month later.
 When Mike Palm heard Dead Season play “Something I Learned Today”, he couldn’t believe his ears!
 Hüsker Dü was his favorite band.
 From then on, the cover would be used as a filler if they needed to extend their sets.
 This show was also notable as the first show that Brett Fratangelo played drums for Thoughts of Ionesco.
-After spending a second night at Palm’s house, the two bands met up at Chicago’s famous Fireside Bowl to play with John Brown Battery and Sever the Chord.
+After spending a second night at Palm’s house, the two bands met up at Chicago’s famous The Fireside Bowl And Lounge to play with John Brown Battery and Sever the Chord.

 After a half-way stop in Louisville, Kentucky, they continued south.
 Small Brown Bike had been in negotiations with No Idea Records since mid-1998 and had just recorded their first album, “Our Own Wars”, for the label that January.
 While the album was at the pressing plant, Dead Season and Small Brown Bike went to play some shows set up by Var Thelin on the South coast.
 The first was at the The Cow Haus in Tallahassee, Florida, followed by Planet 10 in Valdosta, Georgia; then to Gainesville, Florida to play at The Shed with Panthro U.K. United 13.
 The final date of this collaborative tour would be back up in Athens, Georgia at Hunter Gatherer’s house on March 6th.